Best practices¶

 type: string

-Case Sensitivity¶
+Case sensitivity¶

 If your database uses case-sensitive identifiers, ensure you properly quote table and column names.